On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 The eight steps outlined are not exhaustive for the Pay-for-Performance (P4P) process but can act as a roadmap for implementing the model.
 Like any business concept, P4P plans must be meticulously reviewed and crafted to ensure that every detail is clear to both the provider and the client.
 This thorough understanding is a crucial part of their partnership.
 When executed properly, it leads to success for both parties and delivers exceptional service to all customers.

-Chapter 7: On-Demand Manufacturing Service Providers
+Chapter 8: What Are On-Demand Manufacturing Service Providers and How Do They Work?

 3ERP